 And I sure wouldn’t want to be a kid these days …

 I was bullied in school, as I’m sure many of you were.
 It wasn’t something that happened all through my schooling and it was rather mild in comparision to some of the horrific stories I’ve heard.
 But basically a group of girls who were my friends one day, turned on me the next.
 They told lies about me, publicly excluded me from activities and called me names.
 I can’t say that it didn’t hurt at the time but when that bell rang each day I was able to leave my troubles in the school playground.

-When I returned home I was safe – wrapped up in the security blanket that is a loving extended family and a neighbourhood full of non-school friends.
+When I returned home I was safe–wrapped up in the security blanket that is a loving extended family and a neighbourhood full of non-school friends.
 The bullies couldn’t reach me when I was in my bedroom reading or our in the living room watching TV after dinner.
-Home was my santuary.
+Home was my sanctuary.

 Kids don’t have a safe place any more.

-3 things parents can do to help prevent cyberbullying
+3 things parents can do to help prevent online bullying

 1. Educate yourself on what cyberbullying means

 Bullying is repeated verbal, physical, social or psychological behaviour that is harmful and involves the misuse of power by an individual or group towards one or more persons.
-Cyberbullying is bullying that is carried out via the internet or mobile phone technology.
-Cyber-bulling can take the form of: insulting or threatening text messages, publishing embarrassing or private information online and creating hate sites or online campaigns of exclusion.
+Online bullying is bullying that is carried out via the internet or mobile phone technology.
+Online bulling can take the form of: insulting or threatening text messages, publishing embarrassing or private information online and creating hate sites or online campaigns of exclusion.